quentin452/The-Lord-of-the-Rings/README.md

 * This repository is a Gradle project that must be opened via IntelliJ IDEA or imported into the Eclipse IDE.
 * The syntax used is Java 8.
-* The Gradle version used is 8.4.
+* The Gradle version used is 8.2.1.
-* ForgeGradle version used is Anatawa12's 1.2-1.1.+.
+* RetroFuturaGradle version used is 1695409603.
-* The JDK version used is Eclipse Temurin 1.8.0_392.
+* The JDK version used is Zulu 1.8.0_392.

 Be sure to check that your Java syntax and your JDK are as stated above.
 Your IDE and your OS environment variables must be configured correctly, otherwise nothing will work.